Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Deep Learning for Computational Wave Imaging Problems

 \subsection{Machine Learning Methods by Supervision Strategy}

 Here, we categorize ML methods for solving CWI problems by supervision strategy as shown in Fig.~\ref{fig:trend_breakdown}.
+In what follows, we distinguish between the learning paradigm, which specifies how supervision is obtained during training, and the learning task, which specifies the mapping being learned.
+The learning paradigms discussed below apply to the supervision strategy itself and are independent of the specific task being considered.

-In what follows, \emph{samples} are instances of waveform data $\bm{d}$, and \emph{labels} are the corresponding models of the medium $\bm{m}$. \begin{itemize} \item \textbf{Fully Supervised.}~Both samples and associated labels are available, and all labels are used to supervise the training of the models.
+\begin{itemize} \item \textbf{Fully Supervised.}~Both samples and associated labels are available, and all labels are used to supervise the training of the models.
+The labels may represent medium parameters, waveform data, or other task-specific targets, depending on the learning objective.

-\item \textbf{Semi-Supervised.}~Some labeled samples are available, but there are additional unlabeled samples as well.
-Models are trained using both labeled and unlabeled samples.
+\item \textbf{Semi-Supervised.}~Some labeled samples are available, while additional unlabeled samples are also used during training.
+The labeled samples correspond to task-specific targets, while unlabeled data are incorporated during training to improve generalization.
+Semi-supervised methods often leverage pseudo-labeling, consistency regularization, domain adaptation, or generative modeling to exploit unlabeled data when labeled data are scarce.

-\item \textbf{Self-Supervised.}~Labels are not provided, but label-like supervision signals~(pseudo labels) are generated from the samples.

-\item \textbf{Unsupervised/Unlabeled.}~~Training is performed using only input samples, without explicit labels.
-This category includes both data-driven methods that learn latent structure~(\eg, autoencoders, contrastive learning), as well as learning approaches that infer velocity parameters by enforcing consistency with simulated or observed measurements. \end{itemize}
+\item \textbf{Self-Supervised.}~Explicit labels are not provided.
+Instead, supervision is obtained through internally constructed learning signals derived from the data itself, such as consistency objectives, contrastive learning, or latent-space similarity constraints.
+These auxiliary objectives provide guidance during training and are distinct from directly solving the original forward or inverse problem.

+\item \textbf{Unsupervised/Unlabeled.}~Training is performed without labeled samples or auxiliary proxy objectives.
+Learning is driven either by directly enforcing physical data consistency using forward models.
+Medium parameters are inferred solely by minimizing the mismatch between simulated and observed measurements under the governing physical equations.